clintonhalpin/officeweatherbot/README.md

 Want to talk to someone in your office about the weather?

-`officeweatherbot`™ is hear to offer thoughtful and insightful comments about the current temperature, precipication and or possibly humiddity!
+`officeweatherbot`™ is hear to offer thoughtful and insightful comments about the current temperature and possible precipication.